Ashley Graham (Resident Evil): In Resident Evil 4

 Ashley Graham is the daughter of the newly-elected President of the United States.
 She is kidnapped by Jack Krauser on her way home from Massachusetts and kept captive by the Los Illuminados in a European town.
 Leon S. Kennedy's initial goal is to find and rescue her.
-After finding her, it becomes clear that she has been implanted with a Plaga parasite as part of the cult's plan to gain control of her before returning her to the United States.
+After finding her, it becomes clear that she has been implanted with a parasites known as "Las Plagas" as part of the cult's plan to gain control of her before returning her to the United States.

-The rest of the game is about Leon and Ashley trying to discover a solution to get rid of the parasites inside their bodies before they are taken over by Osmund Saddler.
-After Saddler is eliminated, Leon and Ashley escape the sinking island with a jet ski left by Ada Wong.
+The rest of the game is about Leon and Ashley trying to discover a solution to get rid of the parasites inside their bodies before they are taken over by villain Osmund Saddler.
+After Saddler is eliminated, Leon and Ashley escape the sinking island with a jet ski left by the mysterious spy, Ada Wong.
 Leon graciously declines Ashley's invitation to visit her at her home.
-Following that, they are both apprehended by US government agents and put into detention for debriefing.
+Following that, they are both apprehended by the US government agents and put into detention for debriefing.

 Ashley also appears in the 2023 remake of Resident Evil 4.
-She was reworked via her gameplay for eight minutes compared to Leon, eliminating her health bar and allowing her to be revived after being incapacitated.
+She was reworked via her gameplay, eliminating her health bar and allowing her to be revived after being incapacitated.
 Ashley can additionally be commanded now, either to provide Leon some space whilst in a fight, or to stick close to him to be more practical, in contrast to in original which had solely used "wait" or "follow me" commands.
-She has dozens of outfits that can be unlocked after players have purchased CP after completing their first playthrough.

 Other appearances

 A framed photo of Ashley Graham is briefly glimpsed in the 2021 Netflix animated mini-series Resident Evil: Infinite Darkness, set after the events of Resident Evil 4.
 Her father, President Graham, is a major character in Infinite Darkness.
 In 2023, before the release of the remake of Resident Evil 4, Capcom released a promotional anime of the Resident Evil Masterpiece Theater, depicting the story of Leon and Ashley.
-Her outfit also appears in Dead Rising Deluxe Remaster (2024) for Frank West.
+She also appears as an alternate skin in Dead Rising Deluxe Remaster (2024) for Frank West.